BrandanW123/BrandanW123/README.md

 👋 Hello there, I'm **BrandanW123**

-I am a Graduate student learning Information Technology, Administration, and Security at NJIT, New Jersey with Programming Experience.
-Aside from that, my hobbies include audio engineering and installing/troubleshooting devices, PCs, Macs, TVs, and routers.
+I am a graduate student continuing my education in Information Technology, Administration, and Security at NJIT while maintaining my experiences with programming.
+My hobbies revolve around audio engineering and on my free time installing or troubleshooting devices such as desktop computers, Macs, Televisions, or routers.

 - 💻 I’m interested in: Backend, IT engineer, & Cyber Security speciality.
-- 👨🏽‍💻 Currently learning: Information Technology, Administration, and Security
+- 👨🏽‍💻 On-going Education: Information Technology, Administration, and Security

 - ⚙️  I’m looking to collaborate on:
 	- Research Internships / Position (IT engineer or Cyber Security)